etn-ccis/blui-react-component-library/docs/Drawer.md

 ## Drawer Header

 The `<DrawerHeader>` contains the content at the top of the `<Drawer>`.
-By default, it renders multiple lines of text in the PX Blue style.
+By default, it renders multiple lines of text in the Brightlayer UI style.
 If you supply a `titleContent`, you can render your own custom content in the title area.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 600px" alt="Drawer Header Anatomy" src="./images/drawerHeaderAnatomy.png">